RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 - The flash memory should be local to the server/VM/instance/container as opposed to network attached.
-- The flash memory should be dedicated to RF and not shared with other parts of the database, (e.g. durability, binaries, etc.).
+- The flash memory should be dedicated to RoF and not shared with other parts of the database, (e.g. durability, binaries, etc.).
 - The flash memory should be [NVMe based](https://en.wikipedia.org/wiki/NVM_Express) for best